deepgram/kur/docs/source/troubleshooting.rst

     Uh, oh.
 There was an error.
 Look up there ^^^^ and you'll be training awesome models in no time!

-This is because your version is Python is too old:
+This is because your version of Python is too old:

 .. code-block:: bash